Prabhankith/SanskritiAI-Indian-Festival-Archive/README.md

-# 🎉 Regional Festivals & Celebrations App
+# 🎉SanskritiAI: Indian Festival Archive

 A community-driven Streamlit app that archives and shares Indian festivals, rituals, and cultural celebrations.